toopster/dsc-mod-1-project-v2-1-online-ds-sp-000/README.md

-# Data Science - Module 1 Final Project - An Analysis of the Film Industry
+# Data Science - Module 1 Final Project
+## An Analysis of the Film Industry

 ## Overview
 ```
 discovery.ipynb             # Jupyter notebook containing data discovery code and documenting the datasets
 exploration.ipynb           # Jupyter notebook containing EDA and visualisations in response to the brief
-presentation.pdf            #
+presentation.pdf            # A non-technical presentation of the project findings
 └── zippedData              # Raw datasets (for more detail see the discovery.ipynb notebook)
 ```